thesnakeguy/SO-CPR_DataViz/README.md

 ## 5. Further Information

-For questions or issues related to this analysis, feel free to contact me @thesnakeguy
+For questions or issues related to this analysis, feel free to contact me @thesnakeguy or post an issue to this repo :)